Mount Sinai Careers

-- Current BLS certification or Case Manager certification preferred CCA (Clinical Coding Analyst).
+- Case Manager certification preferred CCA (Clinical Coding Analyst).
 CCS (Clinical Coding Specialist_ or CCDS (Certified Clinical Documentation Specialist) preferred.

 - Knowledge of ICD-9 and current Medicare and Medicaid regulations regarding clinical documentation and billing compliance for Part A and B services.